Ultimate Princeton Real Estate Investing Guide for 2026

 Income Rates

-Median household and per capita income will show you if the tenants that you want are residing in the community.
-Increasing salaries also tell you that rental prices can be hiked over your ownership of the property.
+Median household and per capita income level is a critical tool to help you discover the cities where the renters you want are living.
+Increasing incomes also tell you that rents can be increased throughout the life of the property.

 Number of New Jobs Created